mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So how can you touch the core of your life, which is called total personality?
 Total personality is extending to the past, extending to the future; completely beyond human speculation and judgement.
 How can you touch it?
 We don’t know, because there are too many [circumstances]: environment, sensory world, movement system, nervous system, brain system, internal organs, and many things.

 So, first of all, “let’s sow a good seed” means completely beyond good or bad, right and wrong according to common sense.
 That means let’s make arrangement of number one, number two, number three, number four, number five.
-And then finally, there is something left: that is total personality, which is called [buddha nature](glossary#buddha-nature).
+And then finally, there is something left: that is total personality, which is called *buddha nature*.
 It appears very naturally.

 #### 48:46